Necrology of Dom Pedro II (1891)

 This emperor was enthusiastic about poetry and came to consider Victor Hugo, whom he visited several times in Paris, as the greatest of French poets.

 He had a profound antipathy towards the novelists and the new realist school.
-He did not deny their enormous talent, but, like so many others, he wondered where it was necessary to pretend and see humanity only from its abject sides.
+He did not deny that they had enormous talent, but, like so many others, he wondered where it was necessary to pretend and see humanity only from its abject sides.
 He compared them to Walter Scott, Octave Feuillet and especially to George Sand, whom he considered the greatest writer, the most literary genius of the century.
 And then he quoted to me, since he had a prodigious memory, what the illustrious writer wrote (...).

 (...)
 He had told George Sand of his desire to meet and greet her in Berry, at the Château de Nohant, where she lived.
 Dom Pedro's request (...) was unsuccessful.
 Madame Sand, who had great simplicity of taste, feared that her dwelling, which was more rural than stately, would not have all the comforts to which she supposed a sovereign was accustomed, and feigned an impediment.
 When I mentioned to His Majesty that I had always been Nohant's host, the Emperor renewed his deep regret at not having met the illustrious writer.
 Then, upon learning that I had always maintained friendly relations with his two granddaughters, Aurore and Gabrielle, he asked me to tell them, very insistently, the admiration he had for their illustrious grandmother.